isovector/reasonablypolymorphic.com/reasonably-polymorphic/posts/2018-01-28-why-take-ecstasy.markdown

 an `IntMap` for every `'Field`.
 There's also support for adding components that are uniquely owned by a single entity, but we won't get into that today.

-The trick here is that we get the user to fill in the `c :: Component` when they define the components, and ask them to keep the `s :: StorageType` polymorphic.
+The trick here is that we get the user to fill in the `c :: ComponentType` when they define the components, and ask them to keep the `s :: StorageType` polymorphic.
 The library then can instantiate your `EntWorld f` with different `StorageType`s in order to pull out the necessary types for actually plumbing